Minimum Cost Loop Nests for Contraction of a Sparse Tensor with a Tensor Network: SpTTN-Cyclops Framework

 \section{SpTTN-Cyclops Framework}

 We build a runtime framework for SpTTN kernels, which searches for cost-optimal loop nests using the methodology/algorithm introduced in Section~\ref{sec:algorithm} and executes the resulting loop nests.
-Specifically, the framework considers all contraction paths with optimal asymptotic complexity (max loop nest depth).
+Specifically, the framework first considers all contraction paths with optimal asymptotic complexity.
 For each contraction path, we restrict loop orders to those in which the indices of the sparse tensor are iterated over in the order in which they are stored in the CSF tree.
 We select the minimum cost loop nest among these using Algorithm~\ref{alg:algo_recursive}.
+If the framework cannot find a loop nest that fits within the constraints set by the cost model, it iterates over the contraction paths with suboptimal asymptotic complexity until it finds a loop nest that adheres to the constraints.
 While the framework may use different cost functions and employ autotuning, in the experiments, we use a tree-decomposable cost metric that selects the loop nest with the maximum number of independent dense loops with bounded buffer dimension.
 This choice is made to use BLAS kernels as much as possible while maintaining a bounded amount of storage.